'“Walloonie” SS-Volunteers:

 As the train pulls into Wildflecken, often the main Kaserne is obscured by the clouds as it sits atop a hill above the town.
 Troops marched from the rail station to the Kaserne.
 The weather is cold and harsh in the Winter; hot and humid in the Summer, the Landser would say “Lieber den Arsch Voller Zecken also in Tag in Wildflecken!”
 (Better an Ass full of ticks than a day at Wildflecken).

-The uniform represented here, is a newly issued M-43 issue, to a Rottenfuhrer, as he gets ready for the training of the new troops to begin.
-An Eastern Front Veteran has must be aware of what the unit will be up against when they go back to the front.
-He has earned the EKII, and well as the Ost Front ‘Winter’ award, and the Wound Badge in Black.
-He also wears his Rexist Honor Cross Badge that some of the troops wore.
-Issued the new M-43 cap as well, but having some ore reinforcement behind the insignia to make it stand out.
-But as of yet, the Brigade has not been issued SS-collar insignia. later combat photos do show them in place on the troops.
+The new M-43 cap was issued; the one I had with it originally was a bit blueish, with all the insignia on the front, but it did make it stand out.
+However, that one went somewhere else and has been replaced with a more typical one.
+But as of yet, the Brigade in Bronze.
+He has not been issued SS-collar insignia; later combat photos do show them in place with the troops.
 (But this uniform is a time capsule for the time of organization from Heer to Waffen-SS, at “Wildflecken”).
-With the uniform, he wore the standard Kielhosen, Gamanschen, and ankle boots. the SS belt buckle has taken the place of his Heer (EM) Buckle on his cartridge belt.
-All his gear and Y-straps for carrying it was German- Wehrmacht issue.
+With the uniform, he wore the standard Kielhosen, Gamanschen, and ankle boots.
+The SS belt buckle has taken the place of his Heer (EM) buckle on his cartridge belt.
+All his gear and Y-straps for carrying it were German Wehrmacht issue.

 Haumptsturmführer, 2 8.
 SS-Freiwilleg Grenadier-Division “Wallonien”:

 This is an interesting example, showing a late-war ‘Browner’ shade of Field Gray material in his jacket and wool/Schirmmutz.
 The collar may be from another jacket or custom added, with the ‘Heer’ style bottle green collar, often perceived to represent the ‘Infantryman’, and issued to the Waffen-SS, when the feldgrau open collar ran short on supply, the SS adapted the Heer uniform itself.
-All the insignia is pretty much officer-quality and bullion, He wears the SS-Version of the Gebirgsjager patch on the right sleeve, while on the left sleeve, he has the Wallon shield in a woven pattern.
+All the insignia are pretty much officer-quality and bullion.
+He wears the SS version of the Gebirgsjager patch on the right sleeve, while on the left sleeve, he has the Wallon shield in a woven pattern.

-I’ve added an old shot of how he may have looked out in the field, wearing a brown side-out/oak camouflaged smock, and rabbit fur hat.
+I’ve added an old shot of how he may have looked out in the field, wearing a brown side-out/oak camouflaged smock and a rabbit fur hat.

 Untershurmführer, Strumgeschutz Wrap :

-This Untershurmfuhrer, represents a Sturmgeschutz Platoon Commander of the Walloon-Sturm-Brigade.
-As mentioned, he wears the standard feldgrau special warp ‘Jacket for Armored crewmen.
+This Untershurmfuhrer represents a Sturmgeschutz Platoon Commander of the Walloon-Sturm-Brigade.
+As mentioned, he wears the standard feldgrau special warps ‘Jacket for Armored crewmen.
 He has his ‘Rexist Honor Cross’ and wound badge displayed on the front of it, and in the buttonhole, his EK-II ribbon and ‘Ost-Front-Winter’ Ribbon.
 The rest of the uniform is all-regulation Waffen-SS, with quality shoulder boards and collar tabs.

 Leon Degrelle: